fixposition/fixposition_driver/fixposition_driver_ros1/GEODETIC_HEIGHT.markdown

 ```

 Where:
 - **Height above the Geoid** is the normal altitude used in the mining industry.
+Also called orthometric height
 - **Height above the Ellipsoid** is the normal height in Fixposition's output.
+Also called ellipsoidal height
 - **Geodetic Height** is the height above the geoid model.

 To achieve this, leveraging GeographicLib is a good option.
 Below are the steps to consider for enabling this in the Fixposition driver ROS1 (Enable ROS2 is in the todo list):